Zsuark/zsuark.github.io/_posts/2018-01-11-first-post.md

 First and foremost, I am writing this blog for myself.
 When I'm working I find myself focussed on the present moment, and I forget a lot of what I have done in the past.
 I really have to think about what I have achieved, and often may forget details.
 When you do a good job on a piece of software, you don't hear back regarding it unless the requirements change (and they don't always change that much).
 It is easy to lose track.

 A lot of my past work has remained with the workplace I created it in.
-I want to build a little online demonstration of what I do and how I work &mdash; For both myself and others.
+I want to build a little online demonstration of what I do and how I work &mdash; for both myself and others.

 So, I thought that it'd be a good idea to create this blog to track what I am currently doing, as well as sharing my ideas, views and (hopefully) foster discussions with other IT professionals.